Nikaoto/nodejs-recruiter-virus/README.md

 The original repository is here: https://github.com/chainvisita/nodejs-challenge

 You'll see that it has a few PRs, a few people actually got tricked!

+The `chainvisita` Github account holds code challenges which probably *ALL* have similar malware: https://github.com/chainvisita

 `./task.md` is the task described in a notion document that I was sent by the recruiter.
 Mostly mirrors the `README.md` file that was in this repo.